 Annual Target/Goal:

-We will build awareness and grow understanding of Te Maataiaho with Kaiako and whanau.
+We will build awareness and grow understanding of Te Maataiaho and the need to high attendance rates with Kaiako and whanau.
 Regulation 9(1)(a)

 What do we expect to see by the end of the year?